 - (22) Dependent Campsite means a campsite that does not provide for the ability of a camping unit or recreational vehicle to physically connect to a wastewater system and a potable water supply. - (23) Design Flow in reference to a particular component of a wastewater system or potable water supply, means the quantity of wastewater or water, calculated in gallons per day, that is required for all uses of each building or structure or campground to be served by the component and which, in total, dictates the sizing of the component.
 Individual components of a wastewater system or potable water supply can have design flows distinct from other components' design flows. - (24) Design Rate means the rate of flow, calculated in gallons per minute, that needs to be delivered by a potable water supply.
-Design rate is determined by dividing the design flow by 720 minutes. - (25) Designer means a person licensed by the Office of Professional Regulation under 26 V.S.A., Chapter 97 as a wastewater system and potable water supply designer or professional engineers who are Class 1 Designers. - (26) Director means the Director of the Division or her or his designated representative. - (27) Division means the Drinking Water and Groundwater Protection Division of the Department. - (28) Effective Basal Area means the area of naturally occurring soil that is directly beneath and downslope of the leachfield within the mound. - (29) Elevation means the vertical position of a specified object or geologic feature relative to an established vertical benchmark.
+Design rate is determined by dividing the design flow by 720 minutes. - (25) Designer means a person licensed by the Office of Professional Regulation under 26 V.S.A., Chapter 97 as a wastewater system and potable water supply designer or professional engineers who are Class 1 Designers. - (26) Director means the Director of the Division or their designated representative. - (27) Division means the Drinking Water and Groundwater Protection Division of the Department. - (28) Effective Basal Area means the area of naturally occurring soil that is directly beneath and downslope of the leachfield within the mound. - (29) Elevation means the vertical position of a specified object or geologic feature relative to an established vertical benchmark.
 The benchmark may be established by the designer, or may be established by others, such as the U.S. Geological Survey datums.
-When working with plans or maps prepared by others, the related benchmark must be used to interpret those plans or maps. - (30) Employee means paid or unpaid staff including volunteers that regularly constitute a portion of the staff. - (31) Failed Supply means: - (A) a potable water supply: - that has been tested for the following contaminants, in accordance with the protocols approved by the Secretary, and is found not to comply with the specified standard for one or more of the contaminants: - (I) Arsenic - (II)Escherichia coli (E.coli)None (absent or less that(III)Total ColiformNone (absent or less that - (IV) Fluoride radon and uranium) 15 pCi/L (ii) that the Secretary affirmatively determines is not potable due to the presence of a contaminated site, a leaking underground storage tank, or other known sources of groundwater contamination or naturally occurring contaminants, and such determination has been posted on the Agency website; or radium 226/228 but excluding
+When working with plans or maps prepared by others, the related benchmark must be used to interpret those plans or maps. - (30) Employee means paid or unpaid staff including volunteers that regularly constitute a portion of the staff. - (31) Failed Supply means: - (A) a potable water supply: - that has been tested for the following contaminants, in accordance with the protocols approved by the Secretary, and is found not to comply with the specified standard for one or more of the contaminants: - (I) Arsenic 0.010 mg/L; (II) Escherichia coli (E.coli) None (absent or less than 1); (III) Total Coliform None (absent or less than 1); - (IV) Fluoride